pchaganti/gx-sidekick/README.md

 ### Fast Generation

 Sidekick uses `llama.cpp` as its inference backend, which is optimized to deliver lightning fast generation speeds on Apple Silicon.
-Sidekick also supports speculative decoding, which can increase performance by up to 51%.
+It also supports speculative decoding, which can further improve the generation speed.

+Optionally, you can offload generation to speed up processing while extending the battery life of your MacBook.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/speculativeDecodingSupport.png)

-Optionally, offload generation to speed up generation while extending the battery life of your MacBook.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/serverUse.png)